Monday, May 9, 2016

 The Girl In The Blue Coat is a finely crafted historical novel about life in occupied Holland.
 Set over the span of eight days in January of 1943, the novel follows Hanneke Bakker, whose blond hair would make her a poster girl for the Nazi party, as she searches for a missing Jewish girl.

 At first Hanneke doesn't want to get involved in the mystery of Mirjam's disappearance but Hanneke undergoes a transformation over the week portrayed in the novel.
-At first Hanneke is concerned only with survival, like the majority of her fellow Dutch citizens.
+Initially she is concerned only with survival, like the majority of her fellow Dutch citizens.
 War, occupation and the loss of her boyfriend have hardened Hanneke to some degree.
 When Mrs. Janssen wants her help, Hanneke's initial reaction is "Too bad she didn't realize I don't need to be buttered up.
 I work for money, not kindness."
 Even after Mrs. Janssen tells her story, Hanneke states "The explanation doesn't matter, really.
 I can't help her, no matter how sad her story is.
 It's too dangerous.
 Survival first.
 That's my war motto.
 After Bas, it might be my life motto...Now I transport black market goods, but only because it feeds me and my family.
 I flirt with German soldiers, but only because it saves me.
 Finding a missing girl does nothing for me at all."

-She tells Mrs. Janssen that she will consider finding Mirjam.But as Hanneke begins to learn about Mirjam she finds herself drawn into becoming "an accidental member of the resistance."
+Hanneke insists she is a different person from the one she was before the war.
+She doesn't believe she can change a situation that is much bigger than her small world.
+"Finding this girl is not who I am anymore.
+That action is soft; I am practical.
+That action is hopeful; I am not.
+The world is crazy; I can't change it."
+She tells Mrs. Janssen that she will consider finding Mirjam but as Hanneke begins to learn about Mirjam she finds herself drawn into becoming "an accidental member of the resistance."
 And she finds herself drawn into asking "Mirjam.
 Where did you go?"
 Hanneke decides to help Mrs. Janssen partly as an act of rebellion against the Nazis, partly to try to put a bit of order into her "corner of the world" but also as "a way of finding the person I used to be."

 When it appears that Mirjam has been caught in a sweep and is at the dreadful Hollandsche Schouwburg, Hanneke becomes determined to free her and prevent her from being taken to the camps.
 Ollie tells her that his group cannot help her and that they cannot risk the resistance network for one girl.
-But Hanneke responds, "I know your 'greater good', Ollie, but if the good that you're working so hard for is one that won't work to rescue a fifteen year old girl, then is it worth it anyway?
+But Hanneke responds, "I know your 'greater good', Ollie, but if the good that you're working so hard for is one that won't work to rescue a fifteen-year-old girl, then is it worth it anyway?
 What kind of society are you trying to save?"

 Hesse builds the tension in her story with numerous plot twists that lead to the revelation of what really happened to Mirjam and her best friend, Amalia.
 The terrible tragedy plays out despite Hanneke and the resistance group's efforts.
 Like her own situation with Bas, there are unintended consequences of certain actions.
 Just as Amalia unwittingly revealed Mirjam's family's secret hiding place leading to the death of four people, Hanneke's pressuring of Bas to sign up led to his death.
 Hanneke did not believe Bas would die and feels enormous guilt over his death, just as Amalia felt enormous guilt over what happened to Mirjam's family.
 However, unlike Amalia who tried to fix her mistake, Hanneke can never undo what she's done.
 She comes to realize that doing good deeds will never make her feel better about the loss of Bas, but that healing is possible.
 "Maybe we can't barter our feelings away, trading good deeds for bad ones and expecting to be whole."